How To Remove Scratches From A Windshield

 Regrettably, insurance seldom covers the cost of scratch repair, and most shops charge between $150-$300.
 Why waste money if you don’t have to?

-Fortunately, we have created a straightforward manual instructing how to eliminate scratches from a windshield without professional help.
+Fortunately, we have created a simple manual instructing how to eliminate scratches from a windshield without professional help.

 • Drill with rubber polishing wheel